Why You Should Ditch @Value in Favor of @ConfigurationProperties

 }

-2. Define the Properties in application.yml
+2. Add Properties to application.yml

 app: